-We work with Network Rail and the DfT to provide stepfree access to our stations where we can.
+We work with Network Rail and the DfT to provide step-free access to our stations where we can

-If we're considering closing an entrance to one of our stations - even temporarily because of things like building work - we always consult Transport Focus and local access groups first.
+If we're considering closing an entrance to one of our stations, even temporarily because of things like building work, we always consider the needs of disabled people and where necessary would consult Transport Focus and local access groups first.
 They let us know whether it will affect accessibility.
 We also get permission from the DfT.
 And if we do close an entrance, we make sure there's another clear way in and out of the station.